PatchworkBoy/Neotrellis-Gate-Sequencer/README.md

 - Trigger/Gate - Outputs fixed MIDI Note for all steps, Velocity, Gate On/Off
 - CC - Outputs CC, Value, Gate On/Off
 - NOTE - Outputs per-step note, Velocity, Gate On/Off
+- ARP - Outputs per-step note, Velocity, Gate On/Off [!1 instance only at the moment!]

+For the currently selected track...

 In Trigger/Gate mode, with SHIFT toggled on, incoming MIDI is realtime mapped to step on/off.

 In CC or NOTE mode, Velocity pane allows step selection... and then:

  - In CC mode, param +/- changes CC Value, and incoming MIDI note is captured to selected step as value.
  - In NOTE mode, param +/- changes Note, MIDI Input is captured to selected step (both velocity and note).
 Vel pane + SHIFT = MIDI Input is listened to and notes/velocity captured to current playing step in realtime.

+ In ARP mode with SHIFT toggled on...
+ - held incoming midi notes (played live via external source) are arpeggiated in accordance with chosen pattern over chosen number of octaves.
+ - the arp engine's notestack can hold a maximum of 10 notes (cos 8 fingers, 2 thumbs).
+Once full, oldest note shuffles off the pile to make way for newest note.
+ - On Pattern Edit view, param +/- cycles thru number of octaves (1-4) ...with SHIFT toggled off...
+ - On Pattern Edit view, param +/- cycles thru patterns (1-7)

+ Arp Patterns:
+ 1 - Up - Notes are played from lowest to highest
+ 2 - Down - Notes are played from highest to lowest
+ 3 - Inclusive - Notes are played from lowest to highest, then highest to lowest; the bottom and top notes are played twice 4 - Exclusive - Notes are played from lowest to highest, then highest to lowest; the bottom and top notes are played only once
+ 5 - Outside In - Notes are played lowest then highest, then second lowest and second highest, and so forth until they meet in the middle
+ 6 - Order - Notes are played in the order that they come in 7 - Random - Notes are played randomly

+ To LATCH the arpeggio, change selected track then let go of the keys.
+ Currently latched arpeggio will remain latched until you return to arpeggio track, put it in shift mode - it is now armed unlatch when you hit the next note / chord and start a new arpeggio.
+The arpeggiator is clocked by the selected track's sequencer pattern, and respects all the layers (velocity / probability / gatelength) & any clock division.

 Outputs optional self-generated MIDI Clock (24 PPQN), Play/Stop/Reset (ideal for use in VCV rack with MIDI > CV module)
 - Default BPM: 120, adjustable via param buttons in -/+ 1 increments.
 Swing (+/- 30% max) is also applied to clock output.